Living together after a separation can be challenging, especially now that the coronavirus pandemic is causing us to be at home more.

 Today, I hope to give you a few tips on how best to deal with these circumstances.

-This is slightly less complicated in the legal sense as you do not have to justify the validity of your separation to the court.
+If you are unmarried, living together after separation is slightly less complicated in the legal sense as you do not have to justify the validity of your separation to the court.
 It will however become troublesome if you live in rented accommodation or if you both lived in a property owned by only one of you.

 If your name is on the tenancy agreement, either as a joint tenant or as a sole tenant, you will have a contractual and legal right to occupy the property.
 If your name is not on the tenancy agreement, as an unmarried couple you will not likely hold any right to remain in the property post-separation.
 You can apply to the court for a Tenancy Transfer Order if you have good reason to remain in the property.